dgarwin/garwin.me/content/authors/admin/_index.md

 - Visitors
 ---

-David Garwin is currently a full-time Software Development Engineer at Amazon Web Services.
+David Garwin is currently a full-time Senior Software Development Engineer at Reddit working on Privacy and Security services.

-He has experience with machine learning research and software engineering in healthcare, finance, and education industries.
+He has engineering experience in numerous industries including: higher education, biotech, finance, cloud infrastructure, and social media.

-In his spare time, he enjoys dancing (and watching) West Coast Swing, reading well researched literature, and travelling to new places.
+In his spare time, he enjoys dancing West Coast Swing (and is looking for more hobbies).